vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 The procedure is very similar to updating the Vega config.
 You should read the [documentation for running Tendermint in production ↗](https://docs.tendermint.com/v0.33/tendermint-core/running-in-production.html) before proceeding.

+1. Backup your existing config; you will need it in step 4, e.g.: `cp <TENDERMINT-HOME>/config/config.toml <BACKUP-FOLDER>/tendermint-v0.53-config.toml`
-1. Generate Tendermint node in a temporary location: `<VEGA-BIN> tm init --home /tmp/tendermint-home`
+2. Generate Tendermint node in a temporary location: `<VEGA-BIN> tm init --home /tmp/tendermint-home`
-2. Compare the original Tendermint config with the generated one: `diff /tmp/tendermint-home/config/config.toml <TENDERMINT-HOME>/config/config.toml`
-3. Update your `<TENDERMINT-HOME>/config/config.toml` file based on the above diff
+3. Copy newly generated config to `<TENDERMINT-HOME>`, e.g.: `cp /tmp/tendermint-home/config/config.toml <TENDERMINT-HOME>/config/config.toml`
+4. Update the new config `<TENDERMINT-HOME>/config/config.toml` with values from old config, e.g.: `diff <TENDERMINT-HOME>/config/config.toml <BACKUP-FOLDER>/tendermint-v0.53-config.toml`
+5. Review the new config `<TENDERMINT-HOME>/config/config.toml` and update it according to your needs.
+  - *Important:* we strongly recommend using newly generated config as your new config base, then updating it with desired values.
+Doing the other way around: updating old config to new format, carries high risk of mistakes, that can cause further failures during startup, node restart or Protocol Upgrade.

 :::warning Config parameters
 Discuss Tendermint changes with other validator operators as they are essential for running the network.